 Everyone has different goals.
 Some people start running to lose 30 lbs and stop when the weight is off.
 Others incorporate running into their daily lives in order to maintain a routine.

 Likewise, some clients rent a NeurOptimal® unit from us because they have specific, short-term goals that they want to achieve in a certain timeframe, like running a session every day for a month before a big exam, and a home neurofeedback kit is most convenient.
-Others purchase a system because want to incorporate neurofeedback into their long-term mental fitness plan and have a session weekly for the rest of his or her life.
+Others switch to a long-term year-long lease or purchase a system because want to incorporate neurofeedback into their long-term mental fitness plan and have a session weekly for the rest of his or her life.
 Neither one is right, the goals are simply different.

 With neurofeedback home rentals, those with short-term goals often rent for 2-3 months and return the rental once they feel their improvements are stable.
 It is advisable to rent again for a tune-up six months or a year later, as new stressors pop up and clients often need a boost to get back to their regular brain health routine.